-The Super Lawyers Pro Bono Awards are an initiative designed to recognize individual lawyers, law firms, law students, law schools and other institutions in the legal profession across the country that exhibit excellence in practice through the delivery of free legal services to the poor, underrepresented or exploited.
-Starting in 2011, the Awards will be granted to multiple recipients annually.
+The Super Lawyers Pro Bono Awards recognized individual lawyers, law firms, law students, law schools and other institutions in the legal profession across the country that exhibited excellence in practice through the delivery of free legal services to the poor, underrepresented or exploited.
+The Awards were granted to multiple recipients annually, from 2011 to 2014.

-Any legal professional or law student involved in significant pro bono efforts is eligible to receive an Award.
-Law students must study at an ABA accredited law school in the United States.
-Only legal residents of the U.S. and D.C. who are 18 years of age or older at the time of nomination are eligible for an Award.
-Potential candidates cannot be employed by an organization whose primary purpose is the provision of free legal services to the poor.
+Any legal professional or law student involved in significant pro bono efforts was eligible to receive an Award.
+Law students must have studied at an ABA accredited law school in the United States.
+Only legal residents of the U.S. and D.C. who were 18 years of age or older at the time of nomination were eligible for an Award.
+Potential candidates could not have been employed by an organization whose primary purpose was the provision of free legal services to the poor.

 Who are the Award recipients from previous years?

-How are the Pro Bono Awards different than selection to a Super Lawyers list?
+How were the Pro Bono Awards different than selection to a Super Lawyers list?

-Nominations for the Super Lawyers Pro Bono Awards are distinct and not related to nominations for the Super Lawyers or Rising Stars lists.
-The Pro Bono Awards are strictly for individuals or organizations who exemplify excellence in pro bono services.
-They are given annually to professionals and organizations and involve a monetary award and recognition.
-The Super Lawyers or Rising Stars lists include outstanding lawyers from more than 70 practice areas around the country who have been selected through amulti-phase selection process.
+Nominations for the Super Lawyers Pro Bono Awards were distinct and not related to nominations for the Super Lawyers or Rising Stars lists.
+The Pro Bono Awards were strictly for individuals or organizations who exemplify excellence in pro bono services.
+They were given annually from 2011-2014 to professionals and organizations and involved editorial recognition.
+The Super Lawyers or Rising Stars lists include outstanding lawyers from more than 70 practice areas around the country who have been selected through a multi-phase selection process.